 Limpopo is a South African province in the north of the country.
 It borders Zimbabwe to the north, Botswana to the northwest and Mozambique to the east.
 The capital of the nearly 125,800 km² large province is Polokwane.
 The northern part of the world-famous Kruger National Park rises into Limpopo.
 In addition to this part of Kruger National Park, also known as Greater Limpopo Park, the province is home to a number of other parks and nature reserves where an abundance of fascinating wildlife can be found.

-But the human-wildlife-conflict, climate change, poaching and other factors are the reason why many species are listed as endangered.
-Our partner’s species conservation project works against this development and aims at protecting the rich flora and fauna by applying ethical research methods.
+Climate change, poaching, land degradation and other factors are reasons why many African species are classified as endangered.
+Our partner's species conservation project counteracts this development by applying ethical research methods.

 Starting in 2004, our partner Siyafunda began monitoring elephants as part of a conservation programme.
 Today, the programme has developed to the point where it includes monitoring of all Big 5 animals, as well as other predators and birds.
 The goal is to gain a deeper understanding of both wildlife and the natural habitat in which it is found, and to spread the acquired knowledge.
 According to the basic principle of "learning and teaching".